ksw2000/Operating-Systems-NCHU/Notes/Chapter 10 Virtual memory.md

 **Example**

-If a process control block (PCB) = 2KB, a cache consists of 12KB slab can store 6PCB
+If a process control block (PCB) = 2KB, a cache consists of 12KB slab can store 6 PCBs

 **Benefits**